stac-extensions/web-map-links/README.md

 ## Link Object Fields

-This extension can extend the [Link Object](https://github.com/radiantearth/stac-spec/tree/master/item-spec/item-spec.md#link-object) used in all STAC entities (Catalogs, Collections, Items).
+This extension only extends the [Link Object](https://github.com/radiantearth/stac-spec/tree/master/item-spec/item-spec.md#link-object) used in all STAC entities (Catalogs, Collections, Items).
 It requires specific relation types to be set for the `rel` field in the
 Link Object.